 Many states also have enacted driver's licensing laws with special provisions for older adults.
 Summarized below are programs and licensing laws that exist in the great state of Nevada.

 Decisions about licensing policies for older adults vary from state to state.
-In Nevada, motorists are required to renew their driver’s license every four years, in person every other renewal.
+In Nevada, motorists are required to renew their driver’s license every eight years up to age 65, in person every other renewal.
 At every in-person renewal, motorists must pass a vision test.
 However, the licensing renewal process for older adults includes the following condition:

 - Medical Reporting.
 Drivers age 70 and older renewing by mail must submit a medical report.